wildonion/gem/README.md

 ## 🚀 Production Setup

 > Before going for production, read the following notes:

+- **NOTE**: there is a env var called `THIRD_PARY_TWITTER_BOT_ENDPOINT` which must be set to an external twitter bot server endpoint to send requests to verify users' tasks.

 - **NOTE**: currently the `/bot/check-users-tasks` API will be called every day at **7 AM** via a setup crontab inside the `jobs` folder to avoid twitter rate limit issue, if you want to change the cron just run `crontab -e` command inside the `jobs` folder and edit the related cron file.